-SSL or Security Socket Layer is a technique, or we can also call it an arrangement to secure the communication between two entities.
-When two devices connect, both the sender and receiver must get assured that no third party can listen to or access their communication.
-The SSL pinning is one of the ways to ensure this.
+SSL or Security Socket Layer is a technique, or we can also call it an arrangement to secure communication between two entities.
+When two devices connect, the sender and receiver must ensure that no third party can listen to or access their communication.
+SSL pinning is one of the ways to ensure this.

 Today, SSL pinning has become necessary in the wake of increasing unauthorized access attempts and hacks.
-Amongst this, there have been cases where fake SSL certificates are issued to the website owners.
+There have been instances where website owners have received fake SSL certificates.
 These fake certificates present the same risk as not having SSL protection.

 In this blog, we will talk about SSL certificate pinning in detail and address the current issues and solutions.

 Security Socket Layer or Transport Layer Security are two ways to ensure encryption in communication.
-The websites or online platforms that are secured with SSL get the designation of HTTPS before the URL address.
+Websites or online platforms that secure their data with SSL receive the designation of HTTPS before the URL address.

 A key aspect of SSL is the “Chain of Trust”.
-This means the SSL certificate provided to a website is provided by a trusted Certificate Authority (CA).
+This means a trusted Certificate Authority (CA) provides the SSL certificate to a website.
 A significant reason for the implementation of this system is to prevent Man in the Middle Attack (MITM).

 These attacks try to find a vulnerability in the communication’s security system and exploit it to gain access.
 The attackers might also have malicious intentions, which is risky to both the sender and receiver.

-In the era of mobile and internet banking, it is essential to implement the perfect security system that will protect everyone from hacks and attacks.
+In the mobile and internet banking era, it is essential to implement the perfect security system to protect everyone from hacks and attacks.

-Even with these measures, there are risks because several organizations have been caught issuing malicious and fake SSL certificates.
+Despite these measures, risks persist as several organizations have been caught issuing malicious and fake SSL certificates.
 The hacker would pose as a certificate issuance authority and gain access to the internal systems of the involved parties.

 SSL pinning is partly related to establishing a protective layer and partly to the mis-issuance of the SSL certificates, which will put the data on the website and the customer’s information at risk of access.

-SSL Certificate Pinning is one of the techniques used to prevent unauthorized access and improve website security.
+SSL Certificate Pinning is one technique utilized to prevent unauthorized access and enhance website security.
 The SSL or TLS certificate pinning leverages cryptographic security to identify and prove the identity of the server or host.

 Under this, we can pin the identity of a secure and trusted trustworthy certificate.
-As a result, any document or attempt to access it is blocked, especially the ones coming from a suspicious server.
+Consequently, the system blocks any document or attempt to access it, particularly those originating from a suspicious server.

-Whilst establishing communication, it will check and compare the server certificates from the list.
-If it is a trusted one, the connection will be made.
-Otherwise, the users will be provided with a warning message or not be allowed to access the platform.
+It will check and compare the server certificates from the list while establishing communication.
+If the system deems the connection trustworthy, it establishes it.
+Alternatively, users will receive a warning message or will be denied access to the platform.

 SSL pinning is like double-checking the connection.
-Once it is checked as per the usual mechanism, the second checkpoint is about the pinning.
+Once the usual mechanism verifies it, the second checkpoint involves the pinning process.
 SSL certificate pinning ensures that even when a website owner or an application has installed a malicious or fake certificate, it won’t allow the users to establish a connection.

-The Chain of Trust represents the hierarchy of the certificate issuing, which goes back to three tiers.
+The Chain of Trust represents the hierarchy of the certificate issue, which goes back to three tiers.
 The first tier is the issuance of the certificate by the server.
-For instance, if someone wants to build a web application and wants to add an SSL certificate in it.
+For instance, if someone wants to build a web application and wants to add an SSL certificate to it.

-The server will send the public key of the certificate to the user, which will be registered in the frontend code.
-This certificate is signed by a Certification Authority (CA), which is in turn signed by Root Certificate, which is the third tier.
+The server will send the certificate’s public key to the user, and the frontend code will register it.
+A Certification Authority (CA) signs this certificate, with the Root Certificate being the signer of the third tier.
 The Root Certificate is self-signed.

 Where SSL is a technique, the document ensuring its implementation is a certificate.
-This certificate contains all the information about the server on whose name the certificate is issued.
+The certificate holds all the information about the server for which it is issued.

 Consider it as an identification card.
 The websites and applications that have this sort of ID are safe and will protect their user’s information.
 Imagine an application without an SSL certificate.

-Any third party can access the bank records of the individuals and customers using the application.
-From their account passwords to credit and debit card information and everything stored on the bank’s servers.
+Any third party can access the bank records of individuals and customers using the application.
+The bank’s servers store everything, including account passwords and credit and debit card information.

 The SSL digital certificates use an X.509 standard, defined by the International Telecommunication Union.
 A CA can also issue digital certificates, but that is where the trouble can arise.